 Foreign facilities in China and India have received Warning Letters for violating FDA’s safety regulations, including for violations like hair in a vial, carcinogens in medicines, and manufacturing processes that are not sterile.

-The FDA hasn’t inspected foreign manufacturers in China and India that are under Warning Letter since 2019.
+The FDA hasn’t inspected the majority of foreign manufacturers in China and India that are under Warning Letter since 2019.
 Incredibly, they have suggested doing virtual inspections of these sites.

 Price gouging & Supply Chain Shortage

 Foreign manufacturers in China and India undercut U.S. producers to drive them out of the market and monopolize the industry.
 Then they raise prices dramatically—up to 2000%—gouging American patients.